comsystan/comsystanj/description/img2-description.md

 ### Fractal Dimension - Box counting
 - Fractal dimension is computed with box counting
-- For binary 8-bit images
+- For binary or grey 8-bit images
+- Binary counting or DBC and RDBC
 - The number of boxes with distinct sizes according to the power of 2 can be set
 - Linear regression parameters can be set